AugustoMegener/boiled_witchcraft_legacy/README.md

 <h1 align="center"><img src="https://i.imgur.com/q2TflA2.png" alt="Logo" width="400"></h1>

-A mod that brings the magic system from the acclaimed show The Owl House!
-Use glyphs and (in the future) much more directly from the boiling islands!
+Welcome to Boiled Witchcraft!
+A magic mod with a different and original approach, inspired by the acclaimed cartoon The Owl House.
+It is currently under intensive development, although there is little content, there will still be many, many future content additions!

 ## Actual features